resource-watch/slate/source/includes/api/_areas_v2.md

 ### Email notifications

-After updating areas by geostore, for each area that was updated which has a valid email associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.
+After updating areas by geostore, for each area that was updated which has a valid email address associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.

 If you want to understand more about how these emails are sent or how you can update its content, please check the developer docs section on [Areas v2 Email Notifications](/developer.html#areas-v2-notification-emails).